David-Patow/Drains1268TwinOakLn/README.md

 ![H - Patow-Drain-B.jpg](Patow-Drain-H.jpg)

-Photo I : Back at the same spot as Photo C, but looking down Twin Oak Ln.
+Photo I : Back at the same spot as Photo C, but looking down Twin Oak Ln, towards the creek.
 Water under the driveway is flowing.
 In the distance, the blockage is indicated.

 ![I - Patow-Drain-B.jpg](Patow-Drain-I.jpg)